- Users often complain that their Microsoft picture manager is not printing due to errors.

 One user reported in the Microsoft Community explaining a similar issue:

-hree days ago Office Picture Manager stopped printing pictures (HP laptop/HP C4450 Photosmart printer/Windows7).
+Three days ago Office Picture Manager stopped printing pictures (HP laptop/HP C4450 Photosmart printer/Windows7).
 I can still download and edit the pictures.
 I CAN print the pictures in Picasa.

 This error can occur due to incorrect printer setting configuration or outdated printer drivers.
+Some users have also searched for the following error message:

 In this article, we discuss a couple of troubleshooting tips to help you resolve the Microsoft Office Picture Manager is not printing error in Windows 10.